andrewheberle/wordpress-ah-jwt-auth/readme.txt

 1. This example shows a configuration with a WordPress install behind Cloudflare Access for SSO via JWT

 == Changelog ==

+= 1.2.0
+* Fix a bug where an invalid JSON response from JWKS URL was cached leading to broken SSO

 = 1.1.0
 * Make login process more efficient by skipping JWT verify/login if user is already authenticated